vaporsjs/ethers.js/docs/v5/getting-started/README.md

 const signer = provider.getSigner()
 ```

-Connecting to Ethereum: RPC
+Connecting to Vapory: RPC
 ---------------------------

 ```
-// If you don't specify a //url//, Ethers connects to the default
+// If you don't specify a //url//, Vapors connects to the default
 // (i.e. ``http:/\/localhost:8545``)
-const provider = new ethers.providers.JsonRpcProvider();
+const provider = new vapors.providers.JsonRpcProvider();

 // The provider also allows signing transactions to
 // send ether and pay to change state within the blockchain.